During the lease term in Linville

 a useful reference for rental investors in Linville

-- Before you put a renter in your rental property in Linville
+- Before you lease out your rental in Linville

 - Collections and evictions